This is a follow-up article to 7 Qualities of a Great Sales Coach. Here are seven more qualities to help you become a great sales coach:

 2. They know that every sales rep has potential for growth.

-Without potential, there is no need for a coach.
-Therefore, see your sales reps as untapped potential that you must help to unleash.
+A great sales coach sees their sales reps as untapped potential ready to be unleash… if they hired well.
 For example, if your rep struggles with prospecting, you must first identify if it is a sales training issue or a personal development issue.
 They might understand the techniques required for successful prospecting, but lack self-confidence.
 By developing their confidence through role-playing, cold-calling, evaluation and adjustment, you can help them develop their confidence and take another step towards their potential.

 3. They know how to break the habit of losing by setting small, achievable goals for their reps.